OpenSourceBrain/CelegansNeuromechanicalGaitModulation/WormSim/README.md

 6) "program" will generate a file called "simdata.csv", and possibly also "objects.csv" (if objects are being used).

-7) Open the appropriate viewer program, found in "WormSim/MatlabSupport/", in Matlab.
-If you don't have access to matlab, it should be possible to reproduce this viewer in another language by examining the code and translating it as appropriate.
+7) Open the appropriate [viewer program](https://github.com/OpenSourceBrain/CelegansNeuromechanicalGaitModulation/blob/master/WormSim/MatlabSupport/WormView.m), found in "WormSim/MatlabSupport/", in Matlab.
+If you don't have access to Matlab, try [Octave](https://www.gnu.org/software/octave/it), or should be possible to reproduce this viewer in another language by examining the code and translating it as appropriate.

 8) Run the viewer to visualize the model behaviour.